Milad-Bastami/Linux_codes/Git.md

 # Remote Repositories

 ## To clone a remote repository
 when you clone a repositoty it is on origin > master.
 We can change the default origin name.
 The remote repository (i.e. **origin**) is automatically linked to the local repository (i.e. **master**).
 Therefore you can run `sudo git push origin master` to push your changes.
+If local directory is not  specified, it will clone into the current directory.

-    git clone <repo URL>
+    git clone <repo URL> <local-directory>

 ## pushing your changes to the origin (reguires login)

     git push origin master
+    git push <remote-name> <branch>

 # pulling changes from origin (remote) to master (local): no login required
+It is a good practice to *commit changes before pulling*. git gives an error if a pull will change a file that has uncommited changes.
     git pull origin master

 ## to add a remote repository to current git